 At this stage, Wilson probably ranks below only Ubaldo Jimenez among starters that aren’t projected to break camp in the B-More rotation, so there’s a very good chance he’ll make his MLB debut at some point this year.

 Long-term, Wilson may wind up in relief, but the fact that he’s made it this far as a starter is a good sign.

 Now it’s your turn.
-Let us know in the comments below whether you think Baltimore defend its AL East crown this season.
+Let us know in the comments below what kind of future you envision for Wilson.

 Save $1 on The 2015 Fantasy Baseball Guide